In 2020, ESG asset management strategies netted a 42 percent increase, from $12 trillion in 2018 to $17.1 trillion by the beginning of the year.

 Morningstar Inc. has operations in 29 countries.
 Their financial recommendations and research continue to be the most influential in the asset management industry.

-The company’s ESG screening is done in four simple steps, using proven identification strategies to demonstrate whether an ESG fund is a good investment for you.
+Morningstar’s sustainability rating and screening are done in four simple steps, using proven identification strategies to demonstrate whether an ESG fund is a good investment for you.

-You can learn where companies rank in Morningstar’s globe rating system, which ranks funds according to their sustainability focus.
+You can learn where companies rank in Morningstar’s globe rating system, which ranks sustainable funds according to their ESG ratings.

 With Morningstar’s ESG screener, you can search for stocks based on your ESG preferences and define your search with laser-focused intention.